 makes about 80-100 small mints, adapted from my life as a mrs.

 2 tablespoons milk

 3-4 drops peppermint oil (or 1 tsp peppermint extract – i used peppermint extract)

 food coloring of your choice

-add the milk + the peppermint oil or extract. mix thoroughly until the dough comes together + thickens. it should be very thick, not sticky + easy to mold — similar to playdough. if needed, adjust the consistency with a drop or two of milk or a dash more of powdered sugar (*note: i didn’t need to do this – the consistency came out perfect).
+Add the milk + the peppermint oil or extract.
+Mix thoroughly until the dough comes together + thickens.
+It should be very thick, not sticky, + easy to mold; similar to the texture of playdough.
+If needed, adjust the consistency with a drop or two of milk or a dash more of powdered sugar (*note: I didn’t need to do this – the consistency came out perfect).

-depending on how many colors you want to make, divide the dough. for example, i wanted to make four different colors, so i divided the dough into four separate pieces. add a drop of two of food coloring to each dough portion, + mix it into the dough, either by hand or by using a stand mixer. add more color if needed. (two drops per dough section was sufficient for me to get very pretty, bright colors).
+Depending on how many colors you want to make, divide the dough.
+For example, I wanted to make four different colors, so I divided the dough into four separate pieces.
+Add a drop of two of food coloring to each dough portion, + mix it into the dough, either by hand or by using a stand mixer.
+Add more color if needed. (two drops per dough section was sufficient for me to get very pretty, pastel colors).

 Lay out parchment paper on the counter + dust with powdered sugar.
 Break off about 1/4 cup pieces + roll into long, skinny logs (about 1/2″ thick).
 Slice into 1/2″ pieces with a pastry cutter or knife.